 I was born in New York City, but spent my grade school years in Illinois.
 My dad was an Episcopal minister, so we lived next to the church.
 I spent a lot of time in a quiet grassy corner of the churchyard reading and staring at the sky.
 My mom was a homemaker and she wrote many stories for children, which became my inspiration.

-I have a younger sister who built a gorgeous inn in the mountains of North Carolina, now run by her son, called the Red Horse Inn.
+My younger sister built a gorgeous inn in the mountains of North Carolina, now owned and run by her son, called the Red Horse Inn.

 When I was in third grade, my teacher, Mrs. Weber, secretly sent a poem I wrote to the town newspaper – and it was published.
 I was so excited to see my name in print that I decided I wanted to be a writer.

 But my path to publishing wasn’t straight – in college I fell in love with geology, and went on to study oceanography, earning a master’s of science degree.
 I traveled to remote parts of the world, like the Patagonian Andes, and I sailed on oceanographic research ships, and even dove to the sea floor in the submersible ALVIN.